 General Media Procedures

 The Columbus Regional Airport Authority (CRAA) recognizes the valuable role that the media plays in our society and our community.
-The media is a key resource in sharing information with the public about the operation of Port Columbus, Rickenbacker and Bolton Field airports.
+The media is a key resource in sharing information with the public about the operation of John Glenn International, Rickenbacker and Bolton Field airports.
 The Airport Authority seeks to facilitate media coverage to the fullest extent possible as long as that coverage does not interfere with the safety, security and operation of the airports.

 All media inquiries should be directed to the Manager of Communications & Media Relations at (614) 239-4081.
 The Manager of Communications & Media Relations, currently Angie Tabor, will answer questions and assist in arranging interviews.
 Every effort will be made to respond to media requests within a reasonable timeframe.